agiosKatastrof/aiml/README.md

 ```

 2. Add/Edit your files - Jupyter will create the files
-adds new file to your repo
+Adds new file to your repo.

 ```
 $ git add .